 When the pistons move up, they compress the air and fuel mixture in the cylinder, creating a reciprocating motion that propels the pistons down, pulling in more air and fuel.
 The end result is a four-stroke cycle, the fundamental basis of most internal combustion engines.
 But in order for this to function the way it needs to, valves need to operate in perfect time to both admit additional oxygen and also to expel exhaust as necessary.

 Camshafts look like a metal rod covered in lobes of various sizes.
 As these lobes turn, they operate the intake and exhaust valves, either through tappets or rocker arms in an OHC engine or through pushrods in an OHV engine.

 It’s not unusual for engines to have as many as four camshafts.
 This is because as engines have improved, one of the ways that auto manufacturers have discovered to increase their fuel economy and performance is to allow cams to vary their timing as needed, which requires multiple camshafts.
-By using quad cam lineup in a V-shaped cylinder engine, there can be a single cam for the intake and exhaust on both banks of cylinders.
+By using a quad-cam lineup in a V-shaped cylinder engine, there can be a single cam for the intake and exhaust on both banks of cylinders.
 This is referred to as variable cam timing, and though every brand has their own name for it and there are slight variations, it boils down to allowing cams to vary the speed of their intake and exhaust valves.